Freedom Planet: Gameplay

 Carol regularly attacks with a cycle of three fast but weak punches, which is changed into a single strong claw attack while rolling or pouncing.
 The pounce acts as Carol's double jump, slightly moving her forward.
 Her special attack is a series of rapid kicks which steadily consume a fifth of the energy gauge and give her invincibility.
 Collecting a fuel tank mid-stage allows her to change into a "motorcycle mode", where her top speed is increased and her acceleration doubled.
 During "motorcycle mode", the double jump becomes a rolling attack and gets the same properties as Lilac's cyclone move.
 Pressing "special" on-ground triggers a nitro boost that consumes energy.
-For vertical mobility, the normal Carol is able of doing a wall jump, "motorcycle mode" Carol can ride up walls.
+For vertical mobility, regular Carol is capable of doing a wall jump, "motorcycle mode" Carol can ride up walls.
 Another set piece only Carol can interact with properly are jump pads, which are placed in a set order and lead to alternating paths by jumping off of them in succession.

 Milla, who does not have an energy gauge, can create a cube of energy by holding down the attack button, which she can then throw at enemies.
 Holding down the special button lets her pull out her shield that can reflect projectiles.
 Pressing "special" while holding a cube lets Milla use the Super Shield Burst, a strong mid-range beam which pushes Milla in the opposite direction.
 Milla can fly for a short time while holding the jump button midair by flapping her ears like wings.
 Milla is considered to be the hardest to play as, since she only has 6 life petals and even though she could heavily damage an enemy by throwing a cube or reflect projectiles, it would always take some time before she could summon an energy block again.

 The player may complete the game in either the "Adventure" mode with all cutscenes or "Classic" mode, which omits them In Adventure mode, upon first starting the game, players are only given the option to select from either Lilac or Carol after a cutscene, in which the two temporarily split up.
 Milla is unlocked by clearing the second stage, Relic Maze, as either Lilac or Carol.
 Once a stage been cleared for the first time, it is unlocked in the character's time attack mode, wherein the player tries to finish the level in the fastest possible time.
 Players earn achievements by accomplishing certain goals, such as completing the game as a character or defeating an end boss with a special move.